 Before its modern-day civilian applications, khaki-colored clothing was used to camouflage its wearer in precarious environments: war fields, grasslands for those on safari, and hunting and fishing zones, where the color lends a layer of protection and advantage.
 Its legacy is one of necessity in the games of conflict and defense, but also one that has evolved across an expanse of usage.
 Khaki not only camouflages a wearer into an environment, but also camouflages into a wearer’s lifestyle.

 I’ve spent the last 30 years personally building what would one day become our Transnomadica archive.
 What currently lives on our website is only a fraction of what actually exists in our collection of pieces.
 Khaki is very clearly one of the main protagonists in the archive.
-I’ve collected the vintage military and archival safari jackets that I have because they inspired and set the foundation for the color khaki to become synonymous with the classics: from the iconic Burberry trench to Katherine Hepburn’s rebellion against Hollywood gender roles, it’s represents casual, cool, for everyone.
-There have been many brands that have done Khaki trousers well (Bill’s Khakis, the early days of Banana Republic, Ralph Lauren, as examples) but none quite like Dockers, whose democratic, khaki-for-everyone concept around the color and its utilitarian attributes changed the way the world dressed.
+I’ve collected the vintage military and archival safari jackets that I have because they inspired and set the foundation for the color khaki to become synonymous with the classics: from the iconic Burberry trench to Katherine Hepburn’s rebellion against Hollywood gender roles, it represents casual, cool, for everyone.
+There have been many brands that have done Khaki trousers well: Bill’s Khakis, the early days of Banana Republic, Ralph Lauren, and Dockers, who democratized this type of trouser and made it the central focus of its offering.

 Originating from the word ‘dusty’ in Urdu and Persian, khaki is an essential color of the earth.
 Born out of necessity in conflict, but evolved into a preference for peaceful activities.
 A journey from the soldier on the battlefield to the nature photographer on the savanna.
 It’s a story of human evolution and migration, representing the hope that tomorrow we’ll be better than we are today.